dmarcas/casoPractico2Azure/README.md

 ### How to deploy the infrastructure with terraform in Azure

-1.- First of all, you have to create a credentials.tf file with the service principal according to your azure subscription.
+1.- First of all, you have to create a credentials.tf file with the service principal according to your azure subscription into the terraform folder.
 The contents of the file should be as follows:

 ```
 service principal